jax-ml/jax/docs/contributing.md

    git clone https://github.com/YOUR_USERNAME/jax
    cd jax
-   pip install -r build/test-requirements.txt  # Installs all testing requirements. pip install -e .  # Installs JAX from the current directory in editable mode.
+   pip install -r build/test-requirements.txt  # Installs all testing requirements. pip install -e .[cpu]  # Installs JAX from the current directory in editable mode.
    ```

 4. Add the JAX repo as an upstream remote, so you can use it to sync your